Short-length SSVEP data extension by a novel generative adversarial networks based framework: Materials and methods

 GAN is notoriously difficult to train, it is highly susceptible to encounter with mode collapse phenomenon - particularly from datasets with high variability.
 Furthermore, this problem may deteriorate with a limited training data.
 Generators are inclined to merely memorize limited training samples, rather than learning the sophisticated data distribution of training dataset \cite{odena2017ACGAN}.
 To moderate this issue, we introduce a two-stage training strategy and LeCam divergence regularization term to regularize the training process of TEGAN.

 Firstly, inspired by the previous study \cite{guney2021tsDNN}, we utilized transfer learning technique to design a two-stage training strategy for the proposed GAN framework.
-In the first stage, we train two global models $D_s$ and $G_s$ using the cross-subject data.
-In the second stage, the network parameters of $D_s$ and $G_s$ are directly duplicated to two target models, $D_t$ and $G_t$.
-Then we freeze the parameters in $D_t$ in addition to the fully connection layers, and fine-tune $D_t$ and $G_t$ using a limited amount of training data of target subjects.
+Suppose there are $N$ subjects in total, in the first stage, we trained two global models $D_s$ and $G_s$ using the $N-1$ source subject data i.e. cross-subject.
+In the second stage, the network parameters of $D_s$ and $G_s$ were directly duplicated to two target models, $D_t$ and $G_t$.
+Then we froze the parameters in $D_t$ in addition to the fully connection layers, and fine-tune $D_t$ and $G_t$ using a limited amount of training data of target subjects.

-Secondly, we supplemented a LeCam regularization term in the training objective of discriminator, which has been substantiated that could offer meaningful constraints under limited training data \cite{tseng2021LeCam}:
+Secondly, we supplemented a LeCam regularization term in the training objective of discriminator, which is used to regulate the discriminator predictions during the training phase \cite{tseng2021LeCam}:

-where $\lambda$ represents regularization term, and LeCam regularization term $R_{LC}(D)$ is expressed as:
+where $\lambda$ represents regularization weight, and LeCam regularization term $R_{LC}(D)$ is expressed as:

-where $\alpha_F$ and $\alpha_R$ are anchors obtained by the exponential moving average variables, which is aiming at tracking the discriminator predictions.
+where $\alpha_F$ and $\alpha_R$ are anchors obtained by the exponential moving average variables, which is aiming at tracking the discriminator predictions. $R_{LC}(D)$ pushes the discriminator to mix the predictions of real and generated EEG, rather than differentiating them.
+The counterintuitive effect could serve as regularization by offering meaningful constraints for optimizing a more robust objective.
 Assuming that there are $TE$ training epochs in total, then $\alpha_F$ and $\alpha_R$ could be calculated using the following equations:

 Here, $\gamma$ is decay coefficient, and SE represents the starting epoch to implement LeCam regularization term, which is conducive to avoid the excessive regularization in the initial stage with under fitting.